AntonioJG92/Tu-Cambio-BCV/README.md

 ## Tu Cambio BCV

-It is a desktop application to convert from dollars to bolivars and vice versa, using the rate of the central bank of Venezuela, applying web scraping.
+It's a desktop application to convert from dollars to bolivars and vice versa, using the rate of the central bank of Venezuela, applying web scraping.

 ![program-window](program-window.png)